klust/SupercomputersForStarters/docs/C02_Processors/C02_S07_Distributed_memory.md

 Another evolution got triggered in the early '90s.
 In 1994 Linux 1.0 was launched which worked well on standard PC hardware of those days.
-Researchers came up with the idea of combining very standard off-the-shelf PC's or small servers often running Linux with very standard off-the-shelf network technology (Ethernet, in 1994 this was still only 10 Mbits per second, with 100 Mbit/s technology only being standardised in 1995).
+Researchers came up with the idea of combining very standard off-the-shelf PC's or small servers often running Linux with very standard off-the-shelf network technology (Ethernet, in 1994 this was still only 10 Mbits per second using the 10BASE-T standard, with 100 Mbit/s technology only being standardised in 1995).
 These clusters were called "Beowulf" clusters.
 The name refers to one of the first such clusters build in 1994 at NASA.
 However, a 100% Beowulf design had many shortcomings.
 The Ethernet technology of those days was way too slow to build a system that would be able to run a lot of software in a scalable way on a large cluster.
 Reliability was also a problem.
 PC's and workstations still crashed rather often.
 Now one crash every 50 days may not seem a real problem for a workstation or PC, but if you build a supercomputer with 1000 such computers you can expect 20 node crashes per day making it impossible to run an application at the full scale of the machine.
 To build a proper